fredpengpkuphy/fredpengpkuphy.github.io/_pages/about.md

 ======
 My research interest mainly focuses on physics of AI and training dynamics.

-- **Neural Scaling Laws**: Investigating the theoretical foundations and underlying nature of neural scaling laws.
+- **Neural Scaling Law**: Investigating the theoretical foundations and underlying nature of neural scaling laws.

+- **Neural thermodynamic law**: Understanding the training dynamics from the perspective of thermodynamics.

 - **Central Flow**: Analyzing gradient flow dynamics in the center of weight space and developing optimization algorithms inspired by these insights.